sensoyyasin/ft_irc/README.md

 Internet Relay Chat is implemented as an application layer protocol to facilitate communication in the form of text.
 The chat process works on a client–server networking model.
 Users connect, using a client—which may be a web app, a standalone desktop program, or embedded into part of a larger program—to an IRC server

 # Clients
 Client software exists for various operating systems or software packages, as well as web-based or inside games.
 Many different clients are available for the various operating systems, including Windows, Unix and Linux, macOS and mobile operating systems (such as iOS and Android).
-On Windows, mIRC is one of the most popular clients.[85]
+On Windows, Hexchat is one of the most popular clients.

 ![1280px-Ircnetz-Schema svg](https://user-images.githubusercontent.com/73845925/235754479-3b10f34f-0b5d-4e1b-af07-f27a7ae1ee26.png)